Christochi/terraform-aws-infra/setup-server/README.md

 # AWS EC2 Instance

 ## Description
 EC2 Instance is created using a custom ami created through packer.
-It contains necessary applications for hosting a web app.
+It contains necessary applications for hosting apps.

 #### modules
 `aws-ec2` module is the called child module